 The Flying Pig Grooming Bath is a great option for owners that want a professional-caliber pet tub with all of the bells and whistles.
 Although this option may be a bit over-the-top for typical owners, it is ideal for professional groomers or those with several pets.
 The bathing tub is also a solid choice for those with large pets, as it is sturdy and wide enough to accommodate pups weighing up to 220 pounds.

-- Made of rust resistant 16 gauge 304 type Stainless steel which provides great sealing, solid...
+- Made of rust resistant 304 stainless steel which provides great sealing, solid durability, and easy...

 - Stainless steel removable overhead arm with loops that can be adjust to accommodate many...

-- Back-splash and side-splashes can be removed for greater versatility and feature waterproof seals...
+- Backsplash and sidesplashes can be removed for greater versatility and feature waterproof seals when...